Sri Lanka Armed Forces: Navy

 The Sri Lankan Navy with approximately 48,000 personal is the key maritime division of the Sri Lankan Armed Forces and is classed as the most vital defence force of Sri Lanka.
 It conducts maritime operations at sea for the defence of the Sri Lankan nation and its interests.
 The professional head of the navy is the Commander of the navy, who exercises his command from the Naval Headquarters in Colombo.
 Established in 1950 as the Royal Ceylon Navy it was renamed as the Sri Lanka Navy in 1972.

 In recent years it had played a key role it the Sri Lankan civil war, conducting deep sea, coastal & inshore patrols, amphibious and supply operations.
 The navy has its own elite naval special forces unit, the Special Boat Squadron and Navy Marines.

 Air Force

-The Sri Lanka Air Force with approximately 28,700 personal is the aerial defense division and the youngest of the Sri Lankan Tri Forces.
+The Sri Lanka Air Force with approximately 28,700 personal is the aerial defence division and the youngest of the Sri Lankan Tri Forces.
 Founded in 1951 as the Royal Ceylon Air Force, it relied on the British Royal Air Force for its earliest equipment, training, and leadership.
 The Air Force played a major role in the war against Tamil separatists.
 Although Sri Lanka is only a small island state, its Air Force has proven highly capable and efficient.
-In recent times the air force has expanded to specialize mainly in providing air-support to ground forces and landing troops and carrying airstrikes on rebel held areas in the Northern and Eastern provinces.
+In recent times the air force has expanded to specialise mainly in providing air-support to ground forces and landing troops and carrying airstrikes on rebel held areas in the Northern and Eastern provinces.

-Coast Guard

-The Sri Lankan Coast Guard was established in 2010 and is under the purview of the Ministry of Defence, staffed by civilian personnel.